MagusMachinae/market-model/README.md

 # market-model

-A Clojure library designed to parse in decision trees from a python machine learning model and compute them in parallel.
-To use this library, require it in your project.clj, place the python file containing the model and feature names of the data in ```ext/```,  call ```clojure (generate-trees! "ext/your-file-name.py")``` with your ensemble to generate the trees and place them in ```trees.clj```.
+A Clojure library designed to parse in decision trees from a Python machine learning model and compute results in Clojure.
+The namespace ```tree-parser.clj``` contains the logic to extract the generated regression from a Python object and convenience functions for manipulating the regression model.

+To use this library, require it in your project.clj, place the python file or pickle containing the model and feature names of the data in ```ext/```,  call ```clojure (generate-trees! "ext/your-file-name.py" feature-names)``` with your ensemble to generate the trees and place them in ```trees.clj```.
+The symbol ```feature-names``` here refers to the vector of symbols representing the variables in the decision tree and can be generated either by using the provided functions to slurp them in from a ```.txt``` file or directly from a python dataset.

-Alternatively
+Alternatively,

 ## name-spaces:
 market-model.tree-parser: contains function to parse in a given set of decision trees.